 The product mixture containing ethanol, unreacted ethylene, water and acetaldehyde are sent to a separator.
-Ethanol and water are separated from bottom and unreacted ethylene removed from top and scrubbed with caustic soda to remove the trace of acid.
+Ethanol and water are separated from the bottom and unreacted ethylene removed from the top and scrubbed with caustic soda to remove the trace of acid.
 A high-pressure stripper separates acetaldehyde and sends it to a hydrogenator to produce ethanol with the help of nickel catalyst.
 The reaction is.

 CH3CHO + H2O → N2→ CH3CH2OH

-Finally, ethanol (C2H5OH) is produced at different concentration as per the requirement in separators with a yield of 95-97% ethanol.
+Finally, ethanol (C2H5OH) is produced at a different concentration as per the requirement in separators with a yield of 95-97% ethanol.

 Other production methods: